Denoising the Future: Top-p Distributions for Moving Through Time: Bounding the Approximation Error

-Unfortunately, the bound in Equation~\ref{eq:trivial_bound} quickly approaches the trivial bound of $1$.
+Theorem~\ref{theorem:one_step_top_p} yields the same upper bound for the HMM$_{off}$ approach as Theorem~\ref{theorem:max_additional_error_top_p_state} does for the HMM$_{on}$ approach, i.e., $(k+1) \cdot (1-p)$, again by using the triangle inequality.
+Unfortunately, the bound of $(k+1) \cdot (1-p)$ quickly approaches the trivial bound of $1$.
 Boyen and Koller show that the error in terms of Kullback-Leibler divergence is bounded~\cite{error_bound}.
-However, the Kullback-Leibler divergence is not applicable to our top-$p$ HMM, because we set probabilities to zero and the Kullback-Leibler divergence divides by probabilities.
+However, the Kullback-Leibler divergence is not applicable to our top-$p$ approaches, because we set probabilities to zero and the Kullback-Leibler divergence divides by probabilities.
 Nevertheless, we use the key idea of Boyen and Koller~\cite{error_bound} to show the same bound for our total variance distance.